Walter I. Lawson

-Walter Irving “Ghost” Lawson (November 7, 1919 – February 26, 1952) was an U.S. Army Air Force/U.S. Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Pursuit Squadron, best known as the Tuskegee Airmen or "Red Tails".
+Walter Irving "Ghost" Lawson (November 7, 1919 – February 26, 1952) was a U.S. Army Air Force/U.S. Air Force officer and combat fighter pilot with the 332nd Fighter Group's 99th Pursuit Squadron, best known as the Tuskegee Airmen or "Red Tails".
 He was one of 1,007 documented Tuskegee Airmen Pilots.

 Lawson was one of America's first thirty-four African American combat fighter pilots.

 Early life

-Lawson was born on November 7, 1919 in Chancellor, Virginia, Spotsylvania County.
+Lawson was born on November 7, 1919, in Chancellor, Virginia, Spotsylvania County.
 He was the son of Robert Nelson Lawson (July 2, 1886 - December 12, 1950), pastor of Spotsylvania County's First Mt.
 Olive Baptist Church, and Lillian M. Redmond Lawson (14 February 14, 1886 - April 3, 1977), a teacher and alumni of Hampton Institute (now Hampton University) and Virginia State College ((now Virginia State University.
 He had two siblings: brother Robert D. Lawson and Prentiss A. Lawson.
 He was raised in Chancellor, Virginia.

 Prior to his training at the Tuskegee Institute, Lawson attended Hampton Institute, where he studied as an automobile mechanic.

 He was married to Cleo Hightower Lawson until his death.

 Military career

 In 1942, he enrolled in the fourth class of cadets in the 99 Pursuit Squadron, at Tuskegee Institute; In June, when set to graduate in one month, he was in a plane that crashed during a training exercise; the pilot, Robert Dawson, died after striking a transmission line, but Lawson survived.
 It was the first fatal accident at the flying school.
 On August 5, he graduated from the Tuskegee Advanced Pilot Cadet program, as a member of the fifth-ever Cadet Class Single Engine Section SE-42-G, receiving his wings and commission as a 2nd Lieutenant.
-His service number was 0-791783.
+His service number was 0–791783.
 Lawson was one of America's first thirty-four African American combat fighter pilots.
 The U.S. Army Air Corps assigned him to the 332nd Fighter Group's 99th Fighter Squadron.
 Lawson was part of the first group of 99th Fighter Squadron pilots to be deployed overseas.
 Lawson flew missions over Sicily and Italy in 1943.

 After World War II, Lawson served in Korea and Tokyo, Japan.
 In 1949, he was in the 3380th Technical Training Group in Kessler Field, Mississippi.
 At the time of his death in 1952, Lawson held the rank of Captain.